 They slip over flawed existing teeth and give your smile that attractive Hollywood look!

 Join the Ria Dental Family in Yeronga!

-At Ria Family Dental we provide comprehensive care addressing both your short and long-term dental care needs.
+At Ria Family Dental, we provide comprehensive care addressing your short and long-term dental care needs.

-We provide an honest, judgment-free environment in which we practice convenient, comfortable, and conservative care designed to maximise your smile and oral health!
+We provide an honest, judgment-free environment where we practice convenient, comfortable, and conservative care designed to maximise your smile and oral health!

 Our Teeth Whitening Promotions

-Take-home kit consist of 3 tubes of zoom bleaching gel, upper and lower treys and tube of tooth mousse for only $250
+The take-home kit consists of 3 tubes of zoom bleaching gel, upper and lower trays and a tube of tooth mousse for only $250

 We are located at 451 Fairfield Rd in Yeronga.